 There's Boris, the lazy fairy who sometimes comes for the tooth a day or two late.
 He is a little forgetful too, so don't be surprised if he forgets to take your tooth after his visit.
 Boris will always remember to leave you with something.
 It may not be grand, but that's because he's a little lazy.
 He might leave a wrinkled fast food coupon, a single dollar, or a few coins.

 Lizzie is a very thoughtful fairy.
-It sometimes takes a few days to cash in the tooth when she's on duty because she shops for the perfect gift instead of leaving money.
-It's worth waiting for her because she leaves items like a new outfit, bracelet, book, or toy.
-She's even been known to leave a note indicating that she made arrangements with the child's parents to allow them to skip a chore for a week in exchange for their tooth.
+She spends time shopping for the perfect gift just for you!
+So you might have to wait for a little longer when she's on duty.
+It's worth waiting for her because her gifts are extra special; you could get yourself a new outfit, bracelet, book, or even a toy.
+She's even been known to leave a note where she arranges with the child's parents to allow them to skip a chore for a week in exchange for a tooth.